Igor Bavčar: Politician

 In May 1988, when the Yugoslav People's Army arrested four journalists of the alternative magazine Mladina, including his friend Janez Janša, Bavčar became one of the founding members of the Committee for the Defence of Human Rights.
 The organization soon became the biggest civil society organization in Slovenia, with more than 100,000 members (almost 5% of the overall population of the country).
-Bavčar thus rose to the role of the informal leader of the Slovenian opposition to the Communist government.
-Between 1989 and 1990, he was among those who negotiated the changes in the electoral law that enabled a smooth transition to democracy.
+In 1989, he coordinated the Assembly for the Constitution, an umbrella civil society network that connected initiatives for a new Slovenian constitution.

 In 1989, he was among the founding members of the Slovenian Democratic Union.
 When the DEMOS coalition won the first free elections in Slovenia in April 1990, Bavčar became Minister of the Interior in the cabinet of Lojze Peterle.
 In this function, he became one of the main architects of the Slovenian path to independence from Yugoslavia.
 Together with the Minister of Defence Janez Janša, Bavčar organized the Slovenian defence during the Ten Day War in June and July 1991.
 After the split in the Slovenian Democratic Union in 1992, Bavčar became a member of the left liberal Democratic Party.
 After the crisis in the DEMOS coalition in early 1992, after the fall of Lojze Peterle's government, Bavčar unsuccessfully tried to get elected as Prime Minister.
 He finally joined the coalition government of Janez Drnovšek.

 He was elected member of the National Assembly of Slovenia in 1992.
 In 1994, he joined the ruling Liberal Democracy of Slovenia.
 Between 1997 and 2002, he served as Minister for European integration in the left wing government of Janez Drnovšek.
 During this period, he parted with his old friend Janez Janša, who had joined the Slovenian Democratic Party and rose to become the leader of the conservative opposition.

 Business career and corruption charges

 In 2002, Bavčar announced his withdrawal from politics.
 On the same year, he became the chairman of the Istrabenz holding company from Koper, which made him one of the most powerful managers in Slovenia.
-While heading the company, Bavčar attempted a management buyout of Istrabenz, which failed due to world financial crisis.
+While heading the company, Bavčar attempted a management buyout of Istrabenz, which failed due to the 2008 financial crisis.
 On 31 March 2009 Bavčar resigned as the President of Istrabenz.
 Six months later he was arrested in financial fraud investigation and released after 10 hours.
 In September 2016, he was found guilty of money laundering and sentenced to 5 years of prison along with an 18 million euro penalty.